 ShivaNova, also established, SugarNova, a mainstream dance music arm of the group, and its debut single, Over and Over, reached the top 20 of the Music Week Club Charts.

 Priti is also a lively and outspoken contributor to radio and TV.
 She has written for The Guardian, and been featured in The Independent and The Daily Telegraph, on Songlines, and BBC 3 and many times on Womans' Hour.
 She has been on the Arts Council Music panel, on the board of South-East Arts, and on the board of Overtones.
-She is at present on the board of Kent Music where she is helping to diversify and broaden music provision for Kent.
+She is at present on the board of Soundhub at Kent Music where she is helping to diversify and broaden music provision for Kent.

 ShivaNova's founder, Priti Paintal is regarded as a pioneer in the cross-cultural music field.
 Born into a musical family in Delhi, Priti learnt to play piano as a child.
 She went on to study anthropology at Delhi University, and undertook her music training alongside.
 The British Council heard her perform with the Delhi Symphony Orchestra and offered her the chance to train formally in classic music.
 She came to Britain and studied western music at York University and Royal College of Music, Manchester.